AmulyaAduri0204/ammu/README.md

 1. Click Create to deploy the service.
 This step might take a few moments.

-1. Once the deployment is complete, return to QnA Maker portal and click Refresh on step 2.
+1. Once the deployment is complete, return to portal and click Refresh on step 2.

 1. Select your existing settings: